shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

 ## Setup

 ### Step 1: Installing WSL
-Before you can run **OpenFOAM**, you’ll need to install `wsl` which allows Windows users to run a Linux environment directly on Windows, without the overhead of a traditional virtual machine.
+Before you can run **OpenFOAM**, you’ll need to install `wsl` which allows Windows users to run a Linux environment directly on Windows.

 1. Open `PowerShell` as 'Administrator':
    - Right-click on the 'Start' button and select 'Windows PowerShell (Admin)'.